flywire/ETF-Annual-Statement/README.md

 ETF statement values like the sample VAS-annual-tax-statement-2018.png is loaded into ETF-Annual-Statement.xlsx and saved as a csv file.
 This could be automated.

+The spreadsheet looks like an obvious candidate for putting the cursor in cell `A1` and using the built-in form functionality.
+It's not without adding a character, say a `.` in column `A` of empty rows, hiding the rows calculated with a formula, and considering the cells with calculated suggestions that need overwriting.
+Perhaps this is achievable with a custom form or macro.

 Run `py contribution_split.py ETF-Annual-Statement` to convert the ETF-Annual-Statement.csv csv file into a csv file that can be loaded into